karanpalts/SEIS631FinalProject/README-Project.md

 * The test statistic for your permutation test:

-The test statistic will be the difference in mean Net sales between the two groups ("Promo Days" and "Regular Days").
+The test statistic will be the difference in mean Net sales between the two groups (Promo Days vs Regular Days).

 * How you simulated or resampled under the null hypothesis: